HL-hanlin/STAT8101_AppliedCausality/journal.md

 ## Week 7, Mar 7 - Mar 13:

 * Mainly Preparing for midterms this week.

-Will catch up during the spring break.
+* Tried to implement the code from [Social Influence as Intrinsic Motivation for Multi-Agent Deep RL](https://github.com/HL-hanlin/STAT8100_AppliedCausality/blob/main/etc/reference_papers/Social%20Influence.pdf).
+However, I found that their code need pretty large computational resource, which is not so practical to run on my PC.
+Then I looked into several other MARL papers, and realized that papers in this field are usually all very computational intensive, which makes me hard to proceed.